-The next book treats of the "anima media." following treats of the exterior senses - sight, hearing, touching, tasting, and smelling.
+The next book treats of the "anima media."
+The following treats of the exterior senses - sight, hearing, touching, tasting, and smelling.
 As authorities, Galen and Avincenna are largely quoted.
 The consonant opinions of philosophers, theologians, and medicinars are given.
 In the ninth chapter of this ninth book, Fludd again expresses the opinion that the divinity is of the nature of pure fire.
-He quotes Trismegistus, who calls God fire, revealing itself Thus the Psalmist-"The darkness is no in darkness. darkness with Thee; the night is as clear to Thee as the day."
+He quotes Trismegistus, who calls God fire, revealing itself in darkness.
+Thus the Psalmist-"The darkness is no darkness with Thee; the night is as clear to Thee as the day."
 The darkness is dispersed, and over the abyss broods the Divine Spirit.
-Life is infused; the waters become The Platonist hyle is the Mosaic abyss. heat is the type and the producer of sound bodies and good actions.
-On the other hand, cold produces diseases, paralysis, and apoplexy; melancholy, vapours, and humidity produce tremor of the heart and syncope.
-Body, spirit, and soul have their counterpart in earth, air, and fire-"Sal, mercurium et sulphur."
+Life is infused; the waters become feculent.
+The Platonist hyle is the Mosaic abyss.
+Then heat is the type and the producer of sound bodies and good actions.
+On the other hand, cold produces diseases,

 The next, the tenth, book of this section treats of the threefold vision of the soul in the body.
 The first-1st, corporal; 2nd, spiritual; 3rd, intellectual.
 The first detects colour, dimensions, and such obvious things; the next detects spiritual similitudes and likenesses; the third, the intellectual, has no bodily view, but observes in its own mind, God, justice, wisdom, and other good affections.
 Illustrations of the second are given.
-The "Aries Cœli" is seen to have the "simalcrum arietis terrestris."
+The "Aries Cœli" is seen to have the "simalcrum aristis terrestris."
 So with the milky way in the heavens.
 Under the same head come dreams, phantasms, and such utterances as those of Caiaphas the high priest-an utterance unintended, or rather, perhaps, against his own will.
 So in dreams.
-The wave of thought, arising in the brain, conveys its intention to the Macrobius expresses the opinion that those things which by sleep appear, have a fivefold nature-oracle, vision, sleep, sleeplessness, and phantasy.
+The wave of thought, arising in the brain, conveys its intention to the Macrobius expresses the opinion that those things eyes. which by sleep appear, have a fivefold nature-oracle, vision, sleep, sleeplessness, and phantasy.
 Messages from God are thus sent (Numb. xii.
 6).
 Fludd does not omit under phantasms the mention of Ephialta seu incubus et succubus.
 Some medical men are, however, of opinion that these proceed from the fumes of the stomach.
-Ecstasy is such as that S. John, in the Apocalypse, underwent. dreams convey truths and divine messages is further illustrated by the vision vouchsafed to S. Joseph and the declaration in the book of the prophet Joel.
+Ecstasy is such as that S. John, in the Apocalypse, underwent.
+That dreams convey truths and divine messages is further illustrated by the vision vouchsafed to S. Joseph and the declaration in the book of the prophet Joel.